 2Consider Using a VPN

 When you browse, a VPN acts like an extra security layer.
 It makes all of your sensitive data and passwords pass through an encrypted channel between your device and the website.
 This makes it extremely hard for anyone to get their hands on, and it reduces your risk of identity theft.
-If you’re looking for a good VPN, try a VPN for Android by VeePN, this is one of the most reputable and user-friendly ones available.
+If you’re looking for a good VPN, try VeePN.
+It is reliable, user-friendly, and has a lot of cool features.

 See Also: 11 Cool Ways to Use VPN